Talia Malchin • Senior Brand Designer Designing systems, Brand identities, & Digital Creative.

 Final Illustrations

-With the visual direction approved, I translated the chosen style into a complete illustration set.
-Each asset was refined for consistency, clarity, and usability across the product ecosystem.
+With the visual direction approved, I translated the chosen style into a complete illustration set—each asset refined for consistency, clarity, and usability across the product ecosystem.
 The final suite balances personality with functional simplicity, supporting both in-app moments and broader brand storytelling.

-In the final product, the app generates custom illustrated scenes for the created stories, referencing the established style and pulling themes from the story itself.
+In the final product, the app generates custom illustrated scenes per story, referencing the style rules I established and pulling themes from the narrative itself.
+The system was designed so generated illustrations feel like natural extensions of the hand-drawn originals.

 Final illustration 1